moleike/node-lwm2m/README.md

 ### Object Model

-The OMA LWM2M object model is based on a simple 2 level class hierarchy consisting of Objects and Resources.
+The OMA LWM2M object model is based on a simple 2 level class hierarchy consisting of *Objects* and *Resources*:

-An LWM2M Resource is a REST endpoint, allowed to be a single value or an array of values of the same data type.
+* A *Resource* is a REST endpoint, allowed to be a single value or an array of values of the same data type.

-An LWM2M Object is a resource template and container type that encapsulates a set of related resources.
+* An *Object* is a resource template and container type that encapsulates a set of related resources.
 An LWM2M Object represents a specific type of information source; for example, there is a LWM2M Device Management object that represents a network connection, containing resources that represent individual properties like radio signal strength.

 Source: <https://tools.ietf.org/html/draft-ietf-core-resource-directory>